Minimal Port-based Teleportation: Preliminaries

-From~\cite{ishizaka_quantum_2009} we know that in the probabilistic scheme, the process of teleportation sometimes fails, however when it succeeds the state is faithfully teleported to Bob with fidelity $F(\mathcal{N})=1$.
+\item \textit{Probabilistic protocol (pPBT):} From~\cite{ishizaka_quantum_2009} we know that in the probabilistic scheme, the process of teleportation sometimes fails, however when it succeeds the state is faithfully teleported to Bob with fidelity $F(\mathcal{N}_{C\rightarrow \B})=1$.
 In this scheme Alice has access to $N+1$ POVMs $\{M_0^{AC},M_1^{AC},\ldots,M_N^{AC}\}$ with measurement $M_0^{AC}$ corresponding to the failure of teleportation procedure.
-An additional POVM $M_0^{AC}$ makes the teleportation channel $\mathcal{N}$ trace non-preserving.
-Denoting by $\rho_{C}$ a quantum state to be teleported, the probability of success of teleportation is thus
+An additional POVM $M_0^{AC}$ makes the teleportation channel $\mathcal{N}_{C\rightarrow \B}$ trace non-preserving.
+The efficiency of the protocol is described by the average probability of success $p_{succ}$ of the scheme equals to~\cite{ishizaka_quantum_2009,Studzinski2017}:

-In both cases (deterministic and probabilistic) we used $O_A$ to denote the optimising operation.
-However, when the operators differ we will further write $\widetilde{O}_A$ for dPBT and $O_A$ for pPBT.
-Such a distinction will be very helpful in Section~\ref{sec:fids} where we calculate overlaps between the resource states.